Code-Institute-Submissions/Ms3-project-3/README.md

     *

 * Returning Visitor Goals
-    * As a Returning Visitor
+    * As a Returning Visitor, I want to find the best way to get in contact with the creator with any questions I may have.
     * As a Returning Visitor
     * As a Returning Visitor